 Chardonnay (2011) – Although their vineyards grow both red and white wine grapes, the owners of Fabbioli Cellars began the winery with a focus on red wine production.
 This Chardonnay is Fabbioli’s second white wine in production (The Something White blend of Traminette and Vidal Blanc was not on the tasting menu).
 As both Fabbioli 2011 white wines are now sold out, clearly they did not disappoint white wine lovers!
 The 2011 Chardonnay has (had) a beautiful, fruity nose.
 Aged in neutral French oak for four months, you will also find a light creaminess in the wine.
 This wine was also the first on the list to pair with food.
 With the Chardonnay, we tasted a crostini dressed in olive oil and sea salt.
 The fat from the olive oil along with the salt beautifully accented the creaminess of the Chardonnay.

-Chambourcin (2010) - Shawn is not much of a fan of Chamourcin, but I am.
-This wine is 96% Chambourcin with 2% each of Cabernet Franc and Cabernet Sauvignon.
+Chambourcin (2010) – This wine is 96% Chambourcin with 2% each of Cabernet Franc and Cabernet Sauvignon.
 It has a deep and concentrated nose of dried fruit and dark berries.
 Dry with intense fruit flavors, the nose translates almost exactly onto the palate.
 Another wine with a food pairing, the Chambourcin was accompanied by a crostini with olive tapenade and a 63% cocoa chocolate truffle with a cherry ganache center.
 As can be expected when pairing chocolate and red wine, the cherry truffle intensified the fruit flavors, but what was amazing was how the olive tapenade played with the Chambourcin!
 The saltiness and fat from the tapenade mellowed out the intense tannins of the Chambourcin.
 It completely changed the character of the wine in your mouth.
 Okay, not completely changed, but if you try this at home (or at the winery!) you will understand what I mean lol.
-Even Shawn enjoyed a sip of the Chambourcin with the tapenade.

-Cabernet Franc (2010) - Shawn and I are both fans of Virginia Cab Francs, we just love the red fruits (often cherry) and spice.
+Cabernet Franc (2010) – I am a huge fan of Virginia Cab Francs; I just love the red fruits (often cherry) and spice.
 This particular vintage is the lighter of the two Cab Francs made by Fabbioli, the other being the Reserve.
 Composed of 87% Cab Franc, 3% Cab Sauv, 5% Chambourcin, and %5 Petit Verdot, this wine is tart and dry, but smooth with nice clean spice.
 Lots of bright red cherry, too, my favorite part.
 Like the Chambourcin, this wine had both a savory and chocolate pairing to go with it.
 The chocolate was another dark chocolate truffle, but this time made with spicy ancho chili, Vietnamese cinnamon, and cayenne pepper.
 Wow did it bring out the cherry notes of the wine!
 The savory pairing was a slice of salami.
 Again, the fat and salt tamed the tannins of the bold red while again accenting the cherry notes, softening them this time rather than amping them up as the chocolate had.

 Raspberry Merlot – Not a dessert wine, but a “dessert inspired” wine.
 With 5% residual sugars, this wine is comprised of 1/3 [red] raspberry fruit wine and 2/3 merlot.
 If you love raspberries, you’ll love a cordial glass of this wine.
 It has a bold raspberry fragrance (of course, right?) and though sweet, it’s a fruit sweet tinged with raspberry tartness as well as an accompanying hint of dryness from the merlot.
 The dark chocolate truffle paired with this wine was actually made with the Raspberry Merlot itself.
 Definitely helped tame down the sweetness.